Localization and topological transitions in generalized non-Hermitian SSH models: Introduction

-The Anderson localizations are generally studied with the Aubry-Andr\'{e} -Harper (AAH) model which is the periodical lattices modulated by quasiperidoical potential.
+The Anderson localizations are generally studied with the Aubry-Andr\'{e} -Harper (AAH) model which is the periodic lattice modulated by quasiperiodic potential.
 Quasicrystals constitute an intermediate phase between fully periodic lattices and fully disordered media, showing a long-range order without periodicity \cite{AIPS.3.133, Harper_1955}.
 This solves the problems of reliably controlling disorders in solid-state systems where the Anderson localization could only be studied indirectly or through numerical simulations.
 As the AAH model can be mapped to the lattice version of the two-dimensional integer Hall effect problem, it gives the opportunity to study the Anderson localization and topological properties simultaneously \cite{PhysRevLett.108.220401, PhysRevLett.109.106402}.
 The exact localization-delocalization transition can be obtained by the duality transformation between real and momentum spaces \cite {PhysRevLett.104.070601, PhysRevB.83.075105, PhysRevLett.114.146601, PhysRevB.93.184204, PhysRevB.96.085119, PhysRevB.101.064203, PhysRevB.103.014203, PhysRevLett.123.025301, PhysRevLett.123.070405, PhysRevLett.125.060401, 10.21468/SciPostPhys.12.1.027}.

 When the non-Hermiticities are further introduced to the AAH model by the complex on-site quasiperiodic potentials, it was found that the self-dual symmetry still determines the transitions from topological nontrivial phase to localized phase \cite{PhysRevLett.122.237601, PhysRevResearch.2.033052, PhysRevB.100.054301, PhysRevB.102.024205, PhysRevB.103.214202, PhysRevB.104.024201}.
 The quantum phase transitions still have the topological nature characterized by the winding numbers.
-However, when the non-Hermiticity is from nonreciprocal hopping, the induced non-Hermitian skin effect leads to the asymmetry localized states \cite {PhysRevB.100.054301, PhysRevB.103.214202, PhysRevB.104.024201}.
-The Anderson transition point must be rescaled by the skin effect.
+However, when the non-Hermiticity is from nonreciprocal hopping, the induced non-Hermitian skin effect leads to the asymmetric localized states \cite {PhysRevB.100.054301, PhysRevB.103.214202, PhysRevB.104.024201}.
+It find that the Anderson localization is not necessarily in accordance with the topological phase transitions.
+A dip is found in the quasiperiodic potential dependence of the averaged inverse participation ratios which indicates the delocalization transition \cite{PhysRevB.100.054301}.
+The transition point can be exactly proved by the skin effect rescaling.